Damascus to let civilians flee rebel-held Idlib

 The encirclement of Morek has raised the stakes between the Russian-backed government and Turkey, which has troops manning an observation post in the town.

-"Neither Damascus nor Moscow is likely interested in attacking a Turkish observation point in Idlib head-on, killing Turkish soldiers and provoking a more serious incident," said Sam Heller of the International Crisis Group.
+"Neither Damascus nor Moscow is likely interested in attacking a Turkish observation point in Idlib head-on, killing Turkish soldiers and provoking a more serious incident," said Sam Heller of the International Crisis Group think tank.

 'NO LIFE HERE'

-But the militants of HTS failed to pull back from the zone as agreed and in April government and Russian forces resumed intense bombardment of the region.
+But HTS failed to pull back from the zone as agreed, and in April government and Russian forces resumed intense bombardment of the region.

 More than 400,000 more have fled their homes, the United Nations says.